-Past performance and the candidate’s score on a take home test or a trial project are the best predictors of candidate’s success at the job.
-Both of these evaluations don’t involve much human “intuition” to come in the picture.
+Past performance and the candidate’s score on a take-home test or a trial project are the best predictors of a candidate’s success at the job.
+Both of these evaluations don’t involve much human “intuition” to come into the picture.

 Human judgment, while weak, is not completely useless.
 It is probably the most critical filter where you find the candidate’s cultural fit and answer “whether is this the kind of person who can fit well in the team or not.”

 Your recruitment process is as good as the worst interviewer you have.
 So you need a nudge for the interviewers to think objectively and become better interviewers.
-Structured interview is a process to nudge interviewers towards taking more objective decisions and probably the best way we have found to eliminate the substitution of a hard question by an easy one.
+A structured interview is a process to nudge interviewers toward taking more objective decisions and probably the best way we have found to eliminate the substitution of a hard question for an easy one.

 How to do structured interviews?